greenstick/bootstrapping-package-management-on-exacloud/README.md

   /opt/rocks/bin/python2.6-config
 ```

-### Step 8 (Optional)
+### Step 8 (Optional Cleanup)
 Strictly speaking, once you have Linuxbrew you don't need Miniconda you can delete it.
-That said, I've found certain dependencies available on Miniconda that aren't explicitly available on Linuxbrew and it's great for managing virtual environments and installing Python packages (replaces `pip`):
+That said, I've found certain dependencies available on Miniconda that aren't explicitly available on Linuxbrew.
+Of course, it's also great for managing virtual environments and installing Python packages (i.e. it works in place of `pip`):
 ```
 conda install numpy
 conda install scipy